Service Worker

 Session Management

-- Auto Logout: Monitors active browser tabs and automatically logs out the user from the backend session when no clients are active.
+- Auto Logout: The service worker keeps track of open tabs and logs you out automatically when no clients are active.

 Client Communication and Coordination

-- Language & Project Updates: Relays language changes and locked project updates among all active tabs, ensuring a unified experience.
+- Language & Project Updates: Relays language changes and locked project updates among all active tabs, so they stay in sync.

 Impact When the Service Worker Is Not Working